 Future Prospects in Facility Management

-1. Artificial Intelligence and Automation
+1. Artificial intelligence and automation

 Artificial intelligence (AI) has the potential to revolutionize facility management.
 By using AI, processes can be automated and maintenance can be planned proactively, leading to significant cost reductions.
-Imagine your coffee machine independently reporting maintenance needs – before it breaks down.
+Imagine your coffee machine independently reporting maintenance needs – even before it breaks down.
 A true dream for coffee lovers!

 2. Internet of Things (IoT)